DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 have been infringed in any way, please use this form to submit your information: <a href="https://dcounter.damcraft.de/" target="_blank">https://dcounter.damcraft.de/</a>.

-If there is anything else, you can get in contact with me by sending an email to <a href="mailto:dcounter@damcraft.de">dcounter@damcraft.de</a> or contacting me on Discord (`@damcraft.de`).
+If there is anything else, you can get in contact with me by sending an email to <a href="mailto:dcounter@damcraft.de">dcounter@damcraft.de</a> or contacting me on Discord (`@lina.sh`).
 I also have a Discord server if you want to stay updated and chat with others about this:
 <a href="https://discord.gg/mrKTxwHxv7" target="_blank">https://discord.gg/mrKTxwHxv7</a>.

 ## Thank you

 This research took quite some time and effort.
-I spent way over two week on this, and I want to thank the following people for their help:
+I spent way over two weeks on this, and I want to thank the following people for their help:

 * [tufo](https://tufo.dev)